Trivial File Transfer Protocol: Security considerations

-TFTP includes no login or access control mechanisms.
-Care must be taken when using TFTP for file transfers where authentication, access control, confidentiality, or integrity checking are needed.
-Note that those security services could be supplied above or below the layer at which TFTP runs.
-Care must also be taken in the rights granted to a TFTP server process so as not to violate the security of the server's file system.
-TFTP is often installed with controls such that only files that have public read access are available via TFTP.
-Also listing, deleting, renaming, and writing files via TFTP are typically disallowed.
+TFTP provides no builtin security mechanisms.
+Care must be taken in the rights granted to a TFTP server process so as not to violate the security of the server's file system.
+As such, is often installed with controls such that only files that have public read access are available via TFTP.
+Additionally, listing, deleting, renaming, and writing files via TFTP is not supported.
 TFTP file transfers are not recommended where the inherent protocol limitations could raise insurmountable liability concerns.